 In the case of fibromyalgia, I won’t apologize.

 I’m thirty-one years old, alone and I live with chronic fibromyalgia pain and fatigue.
 Don’t feel bad about me.
 Don’t feel bad about me.
-This isn’t a death penalty.
+This isn’t the death penalty.
 Has this been a challenge?
 Yes.
 I do not get myself wrong, I have days when I can’t do all this, but stay with me.
 I have a life vision that is what I want to live, and I refuse to allow my invisible disease to stop me.

 My fresh year at college was officially diagnosed.
 University.
 A time to learn, to grow and to enjoy.
 It’s time to recall, error, and truly begin to live.
 Let me tell you that.
 Let me tell you.
 I did that.
 I did.
 University was incredible.
 I have been living at the campus, making friends, learning a lot about myself, the world and about what I wanted and what I want to do.
 I have all the experience of college.
 And there was no fun stopping.
 I realized that while I have this terrible problem, I don’t have to run or ruin my life.